liu-nlp/dl4nlp/module1.md

 In the first module, we introduce the most important building blocks used in modern NLP architectures.
 We will also consider one of the most fundamental NLP tasks: text categorization.

+This module assumes that you have some previous experience in machine learning and particularly with neural networks.
+If you feel that you need a recap, chapters 1&ndash;7 in Goldberg's book give a good introduction.

 ## Lecture 1

 **Form:** Scheduled, 30 March, 13:15–14:00, Zoom